Director of Pupil Personnel (DPP)

 The Home/Hospital Program

 The Home/Hospital Program is a service to students unable to attend regular school for medical reasons.
 The Home/Hospital teacher serves as a liaison between participating students and their classroom teachers.
 Assignments are gathered and presented to students at a minimum of two visits each week with at least one hour of instruction each visit.
 The program is not designed for long-term instruction but for relatively short periods of time.
 An application process must be completed with the attending physician participating.
-Application forms may be obtained at any district school or at this link.
+Application forms may be obtained at any district school or from the link in the right column.